Quick Dose Info

 Certain LED red wavelengths have already been shown to promote skin health, including healing the epidermal barrier.

 This barrier is known as the stratum corneum, and it protects the lower skin layer.

 - red light for greater than 10 minutes will improve the epidermal barrier health

 - blue and purple lights will not affect the barrier

 - temperature will not change, eliminating it as a cause for change

-Researchers used TEP (transepidermal potential) to measure skin barrier improvement after red light exposure.
-TEP is a skin barrier health indicator.
-TEP uses electrical potential differences to determine skin changes.
+Researchers used the transepidermal potential (TEP) to measure skin barrier strength after 600 nm red light exposure.
+TEP is an indicator of skin barrier health.
+It uses electrical potential differences to determine skin changes.